-E. Support offered to School Uniform Support School uniform was purchased for PP/Vulnerable £16,100

-our PP families. children at the beginning of the academic year as w ell

-as to support additional clothing on residential

-Christmas Present/ activities.

--

-Educational Home 2 laptops were purchased for a vulnerable

-Support PP family.

-!

-Residential Visits

-Res idential experiences we re payed for PP

-Line A children.

-Fairshare

-Vulnerable families took up the fair share

-offer of food.

-After school activities for

-PP children A high untake of often school estivities for all

-A high uptake of after school activities for all

-PP children.
+E. Support offered to our PP families.
+School Uniform Support School uniform was purchased for PP/Vulnerable children at the beginning of the academic year as well as to support additional clothing on residential activities. £16,100 Christmas Present/ Educational Home Support 2 laptops were purchased for a vulnerable PP family.
+Residential Visits Residential experiences were payed for PP children.
+Fairshare Vulnerable families took up the fair share offer of food.
+After school activities for PP children A high uptake of after school activities for all PP children.